 It is the main starting point of a CV.
 It tells the employer who you are, your abilities and goals.
 What’s more, it provides a viewpoint why you are the right person for a role.
 A tailored personal statement for every job advert is a must.
 You must show you have done the required research of the firm.

 Keep in mind, the opportunity window is short.
 Very short.
-On average, a recruiter will spend 7 seconds looking at your CV before making a decision.
+On average, a recruiter will take 7 seconds to look at your CV and make a decision.

 For UK applicants, do not confuse university with the corporate world.
 The personal statement is not the same .
-Little similarities exist between them.
+Little similarities exist.